Tell us the truth about your infertility treatment experience!

 Is IVF treatment in the UK expensive?

-Just in case you haven’t realised already, IVF is an expensive business.
+Just in case you haven’t realised already, IVF is an expensive treatment.

 While many fertility clinics offer fixed-price IVF packages, which include most of what you need for one cycle of treatment, the final cost is often much higher.
 Many of these packages don’t include the cost of essential medication, which could potentially add hundreds, or even thousands, of pounds to the bill.
 Clinics may also offer optional ‘add-ons’ which can push the price up even further, depending on which ones you opt for.
 So bear in mind that a clinic’s IVF package does not always reflect the final price you will pay.